-The above items refer to analytical pieces on games during different stages of their development or form, it also refers to the nature of the situation under which the game was experienced by the author.
+The above items refer to analytical pieces on games during different stages of their development, it also refers to the nature of the situation under which the game was experienced by the author.
 Below we’ve detailed the factors that go into the classification of these three content types

 We only differentiate Previews and First Impressions based on the amount of time spent on the game, or the state of the game.
 When we review a game that is not yet fully deemed complete (1.0) then we will endeavour to state its version number/reference in the review.

 We will accept codes for games if we feel it will help us get a thorough review/article out in a timely manner.
 If we accept any boosts/microtransactional bonuses then we will state it in the review.
 If we have had to source the code ourselves then we will publish it as close to the release date as we can manage what with having to play an adequate amount of the game as to review mechanics and content.

 We consider review events ‘guided hands’, and will always state when we have attended such.
 We will also state any travel or expenses covered by publishers, PR Teams or Developers should it relate to a product we are covering.
 If, following attendance of such an event we are told we cannot disclose our attendance, or anything which was paid for, then we will not publish any material from the event as to avoid conflict of interest.